zettawatt/colony-utils/README.md

 ## 📦 Components

-This repository contains a single Rust crate called `colony-utils` that provides two binary executables for managing pods and metadata on the Autonomi network:
+This repository contains a single Rust crate called `colony-utils` that provides four binary executables for managing pods and metadata on the Autonomi network:

 ### 🚀 `colonyd` - REST API Server
 A high-performance server that implements the colonylib public APIs as REST endpoints.